-Wellness Exams for Pets Westfield and Union, NJ
+Wellness Exams for Pets in Westfield and Union, NJ

 At Westfield Veterinary Group, we aim to give you as many good years as possible with your pet through consistent wellness care.
 When you bring your pet in for regular veterinary visits, we’re able to assess their ever-changing health, monitor any developing conditions, and make adjustments to their preventive care as needed.
 Our pet wellness care visits are tailored to your pet’s age, breed, and lifestyle so that no exam looks exactly the same.